aswathkb96/cicd-jenkins-docker-helm-kubernetes/README.md

 ```
 ![docker](./images/docker.png)

-CREATE HELM CHART
+CREATE HELM CHART AND MODIFY VALUES.YAML AND DEPLOYMENT.YAML

-Go to the root of your springboot application.
+Let's go to the root of our springboot application omn our local machine.

 Create helm chart by executing the commands below
 ```
 helm create mychart